 - Take the Pre-FPGEE®, the official practice exam.

 The Pre-FPGEE® is the official practice exam with questions like those from the FPGEE.
-It is available online and can be taken up to two times annually.
+The practice exam can be taken up to two times annually.
 It can be purchased for $75 and is available online.
 At the end of the practice exam, you will receive an estimated scaled score based on your answers via your email account to print for your records.

 There are 66 questions on the Pre-FPGEE, and you will have 85 minutes to complete the practice exam.
 You should allow an additional 15-20 minutes to complete the registration process and exit survey.
 Once you register and pay for the Pre-FPGEE, you will have 7 days to take the test.
 There are no refunds for practice exams.